Santhoshi123456/spring-boot-terraform-cloud-run-demo/README.md

 gcloud run services list --platform managed
 ```

-To get access the URL of the deployed service, run the following command:
+In order to get access the URL of the deployed service, run the following command:

 ```bash
 gcloud run services list --platform managed